kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-file-format.md

 #### SCmdLabel: TOPIC= CMD[n]="match|shell command"

-According to the content of the topic, a corresponding shell-command is excecuted.
+According to the content of the topic, a corresponding shell-command is executed.
-If one of the match strings given in CMD[n] matches the content, then the corresponding shell-command is excecuted.
+If one of the match strings given in CMD[n] matches the content, then the corresponding shell-command is executed.
-If the topics content doesnt match at all, nothing happens. n can be 0 to 9.
+If the topics content doesn't match at all, nothing happens. n can be 0 to 9.
 This is a very versatile but non portable element.
 You can use it for various things, but currently I can only think of the automatic trigger of sounds by